qo-proto/qh/docs/protocol-definition.md

 When Content-Length is present and non-empty, the receiver continues reading until the body reaches the specified length.

+If Content-Length is absent or empty, the message is considered complete immediately after the ETX separator (`\x03`) is received.

 ### 3.5 General Header Fields

 Headers use null byte `\0` as field separators.
-Empty headers are represented by consecutive null bytes or by omitting values while maintaining position (e.g., `\0\0` for two empty headers).
+Empty headers are represented by consecutive null bytes (e.g., `field1\0\0field3` where the header at index 1 is empty).

+If a header is omitted but a subsequent header is present, an empty value (represented by consecutive `\0` bytes) MUST be used as a placeholder to maintain positional ordering.

 ## 4. Request